Women at the Center of the Global Alzheimer's Epidemic

 The scientists concluded from this that mutated or pathological tau can alter healthy tau.
 It appears that pro-aggregant tau can act similar to a crystal nucleus – once it has started to clump up, it drags neighboring "healthy" tau into the clumps as well.
 This is what makes the process so toxic to the neurons.
 “The really important discovery here, however, is that the progression of Alzheimer’s disease can be reversed in principle - at least at an early stage of the illness before too many neurons have been destroyed,” explains Eva Mandelkow who, together with her husband, will be awarded the Potamkin Prize 2011 for Alzheimer's disease research, which is sponsored by the American Academy of Neurology.

-The aggregation of tau proteins, however, cannot simply be switched off in humans the way it can in the transgenic .
+The aggregation of tau proteins, however, cannot simply be switched off in humans the way it can in the transgenic mice.
 Nevertheless, special substances exist that could dissolve the tau aggregates.
 By screening 200,000 substances, the Hamburg researchers have already identified several classes of active substances that could re-convert the tau aggregates into soluble tau.
 These are now being tested on animals.

 More information: Astrid Sydow, et al. Tau-induced Defects in Synaptic Plasticity, Learning and Memory are reversible in Transgenic Mice after Switching off the Toxic Tau Mutant, Journal of Neuroscience, February 16, 2011